Cinderella’s Royal Table Review 2026: Is Dining in the Castle Worth It?

 Cinderella’s Royal Table is a prix-fixe meal for breakfast, lunch, and dinner.
 One of the biggest perks?
 The price includes your basic beverages like coffee, tea, and soda, which isn’t always the case at Disney signature dining.

-• Desserts (Finales): The signature dessert is “The Clock Strikes Twelve”—a decadent dark chocolate mousse.
+• Signature Dessert: Don’t miss “The Clock Strikes Twelve”—a dark chocolate ganache tart with salted caramel-coffee mousse.

 Click to see the current menu options.